tigrisdata/tigris-os-docs/docs/legal/service-terms.md

     documentation to have been independently developed by you without reference to the Tigris Confidential Information.

-    “**Tigris Data Entities**” means, collectively, Tigris Data, its affiliates and their respective shareholders, directors, managers, members, officers, employees, consultants, and agents.
+    "**Tigris Data Entities**" means, collectively, Tigris Data, its affiliates and their respective shareholders, directors, managers, members, officers, employees, consultants, and agents.

-    “**Transmit**” means to submit, upload, transfer or otherwise transmit.
+    "**Transmit**" means to submit, upload, transfer or otherwise transmit.

-    “**Usage Data**” means information generated from use of the Tigris Object Storage Service, which data does not identify users, any other natural human persons, or you, such as technical logs, data, and learnings about User’s use of the Tigris Object Storage Service, but excluding any identifiable User Data.
+    "**Usage Data**" means information generated from use of the Tigris Object Storage Service, which data does not identify users, any other natural human persons, or you, such as technical logs, data, and learnings about User's use of the Tigris Object Storage Service, but excluding any identifiable User Data.

-    “**User Data**” means any data or information (other than Customer Content)
+    "**User Data**" means any data or information (other than Customer Content)
     that: (i) User submit to the Tigris Object Storage Service, including from any third-party platform, add-on, service, or product not provided by Tigris Data that User elects to integrate or enable for use with the Tigris Object